plneappl/streamlink-helper/README.md

 - The path to `streamlink_helper.bat` is wrong in `streamlink_helper_windows.json`

 ### "Error: Error: An unexpected error occurred"
-- The path to `streamlink_helper.py` is wrong in `streamlink_helper.bat` or python is not on your path
+- The path to `streamlink_helper.py` is wrong in `streamlink_helper.bat` or python is not on your path.
+Paths with spaces need to be enclosed in double quotes, for example

+`call "C:\Program Files\Python36\bin\python.exe" "C:\Streamlink Helper\streamlink_helper.py"`

 ### A long message is displayed with different paths
 - python couldn't find `streamlink`.
 Put it on your path or tell python where it is (in `streamlink_helper.py`).